Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 How to treat

-• treat premises from fleas and ticks,
+• treat premises against fleas and ticks,

 • refuse to use detergents,

-• air filters are used to clean the air from dust and gases,
+• Air filters are used to clean the air from dust and gases,

 • an elimination diet is prescribed.